ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-ubuntu.md

 ### <strong>Create a certificate signing request for the server SSL</strong>

-- The below command will create a Certificate Signing Request for the Server SSL.
+- The below command will create a Certificate Signing Request for the Server webpage SSL.

 ```
 openssl req -new -sha256 -key private.key -out faveolocal.csr